codematsing/django-formset-debug/docs/source/development.rst

 This is the default setting.

-.. rubric:: ``npm run esbuild -- --monolith``
+.. rubric:: ``npm run esbuild.monolith``

-This creates one single monolithic JavaScript module, named ``formset/static/formset/django-formset.js``.
-In some circumstances this might be preferable over many splitted  modules.
+This creates one single monolithic JavaScript module, named ``formset/static/formset/django-formset.monolith.js``.
+In some circumstances this might be preferable over a stub file with many splitted  modules loaded on demand.

-.. rubric:: ``npm run esbuild -- --debug``
+.. rubric:: ``npm run esbuild.modular -- --debug``

 This compiles TypeScript to JavaScript without minimizing plus additional `source maps`_.
 This build target should be used during development of client side code.